Schönbrunn Palace: Gardens

 The sculpted garden space between the palace and the Neptune Fountain is called the Great Parterre.
-The French garden, a big part of the area, was planned by Jean Trehet, a disciple of André Le Nôtre, in 1695.
-It contains, among other things, a maze.
+In 1695, Jean Trehet, a disciple of André Le Nôtre, planned the French garden.

-The complex however includes many more attractions: besides the Tiergarten, an orangerie erected around 1755, staple luxuries of European palaces of its type, a palm house (replacing, by 1882, around ten earlier and smaller glass houses in the western part of the park) is noteworthy.
-Western parts were turned into English garden style in 1828–1852.
+The complex includes many noteworthy staple luxuries of European palaces of the time, including the Tiergarten, an orangerie erected around 1755, and a palm house (replacing, by 1882, around ten earlier and smaller glass houses in the western part of the park).

-The area called Meidlinger Vertiefung (Engl.: depression of Meidling) to the west of the castle was turned into a play area and drill ground for the children of the Habsburgs in the 19th century.
+The area called Meidlinger Vertiefung (Engl.: depression of Meidling) to the west of the palace was turned into a play area and drill ground for the children of the Habsburgs in the 19th century.
 At this time it was common to use parks for the military education of young princes.
 Whereas the miniature bastion, which was built for this purpose, does not exist anymore, the garden pavilion that was used as shelter still does.
-It was turned into a café in 1927 and is known as Landtmann’s Jausen Station since 2013.
+It was turned into a café in 1927 and is known as Landtmann's Jausen Station since 2013.

 At the outmost western edge, a botanical garden going back to an earlier arboretum was re-arranged in 1828, when the Old Palm House was built.
-A modern enclosure for orangutans, was restored besides a restaurant and office rooms in 2009.

 Sculptures

-The Great Parterre of Schönbrunn has 32 sculptures, which represent deities and virtues.

 Gloriette

-The garden axis points towards a 60 m hill, which since 1775 has been crowned by the Gloriette structure (Fischer von Erlach had initially planned to erect the main palace on the top of this hill).
+The garden axis points towards a 60 m hill, which since 1775 has been crowned by the Gloriette structure.

-Maria Theresa decided the Gloriette should be designed to glorify Habsburg power and the Just War (a war that would be carried out of “necessity” and lead to peace), and thereby ordered the builders to recycle “otherwise useless stone” which was left from the near-demolition of Schloss Neugebäude.
-The same material was also to be used for the Roman ruin.
+Maria Theresa decided the Gloriette should be designed to glorify Habsburg power and the Just War (a war that would be carried out of "necessity" and lead to peace), and thereby ordered the builders to recycle "otherwise useless stone" which was left from the near demolition of Schloss Neugebäude.

-The Gloriette was destroyed in the Second World War, but had already been restored by 1947, and was restored again in 1995.

-The Gloriette today houses a café and an observation deck which provides panoramic views of the city.